 The Board of Statutory Auditors is required to meet at least once every 90 days.
-Meetings of the Board of Statutory Auditors may be held via teleconferencing or videoconferencing, provided all participants can be identified and are able to follow the proceedings, participate in real time in the discussion of the items on the Agenda and receive, transmit and review documents.
+Meetings of the Board of Statutory Auditors may be held via teleconferencing or videoconferencing, provided all participants can be identified and are able to follow the proceedings, participate in real time in the discussion of the items on the agenda and receive, transmit and review documents.

-In 2017, the Board of Statutory Auditors met twelve times.
-The average attendance of the Statutory Auditors at these meetings was 100%.
+In 2018, the Board of Statutory Auditors met sixteen times.
+The average attendance of the Statutory Auditors at these meetings was 97.92%.
 A breakdown is provided below:

-Statutory Auditors Number of Board of Stat.
-Auditors meetings attended in 2017 Percentage
+Statutory Auditors Number of Board of Statutory Auditors meetings attended in 2018 Percentage

+In office at December 31, 2018

-Serenella Rossi 12 of 12 100
+Serenella Rossi 16 of 16 100

-Lorenzo Pozza 9 of 9 100
+Lorenzo Pozza 16 of 16 100

-Gabriele Villa 9 of 9 100
+Gabriele Villa 15 of 16 94

-Left post in 2017

-Giuseppe Cagliero 3 of 3 100

-Leonello Schinasi 3 of 3 100